Getting started

 Follow the filesystem source tutorial to learn more about the source configuration and supported storage services.

-dlt is able to load data from Python generators or directly from Python data structures:
+dlt can load data from Python generators or directly from Python data structures:

 import dlt